makerspet/kiddo/README.md

 # Kiddo companion robot

-An open-source DIY 3D-printable indoor companion robot with an omni-wheel base.
+An open-source DIY 3D-printable home companion robot with an omni-wheel base.
 The rubber-coated rollers are also DIY.
 Solidworks design files included!

 Learn more at [Maker's Pet](https://makerspet.com/blog/meet-kiddo-pet-robot-model/)!